 If it is below 50%, you are losing more deals to slow replies than to any competitor's pricing or listing portfolio.
 The leads are coming in.
 The money is sitting right there.
 The only thing missing is a system that answers when the phone rings.

 Setup takes 7 days.
-Costs AED 5,000.
+Costs 5,000.
 And it handles every property enquiry on WhatsApp the moment it arrives, whether your agents are on a viewing, at dinner, or asleep.

 How many of last week's 43 unanswered leads would have converted if they had gotten a reply in 3 seconds instead of never?